 Bouvier des Flandres are known for being fearless and effective farm dogs.
-Weighing in around 70 to 110 pounds, with a lifespan between 10-12 years, these dogs make perfect protectors.
-However, despite being an excellent watchdog, they, unfortunately, have also made our list of dog breeds most likely to get cancer.
+Weighing around 70 to 110 pounds, with a 10-12 years lifespan, these dogs make perfect protectors.
+However, despite being an excellent watchdog, they have also made our list of dog breeds most likely to get cancer.
 Due to their longer lifespan, this is a very common health risk older dogs develop.
 The other health risks they can encounter can include elbow dysplasia, hip dysplasia, subaortic stenosis (heart disease), and glaucoma.
-While some of these health issues may never appear, it is important to know about these common health problems and to talk with your vet about them, so you will be able to catch early symptoms and take preventative measures to mitigate their impact.
+While some of these health issues may never appear, it is important to know about them and talk with your vet about them so you can catch early symptoms and take preventative measures to mitigate their impact.

 German Shepherds are known for their incredible intelligence and unquestionable loyalty.
-These qualities have made them the perfect service dogs, as well as family pets.
+These qualities have made them the perfect service dogs and family pets.
 Their ability to retain training, keen sense of smell, and courage have proven useful to police for over 100 years.
 In order to maintain their active lifestyle, German Shepherds need plenty of exercises to stimulate their minds and bodies.
-Like many other dogs with a lifespan up to 12 years, health risks are likely to occur.
-In time, they may develop cancers, hip dysplasia, arthritis, hemophilia to name a few.
-Health risks in animals, as well as humans, are inevitable, but educating yourself on the specifics of your dog’s breed will help you prepare and determine the perfect match for your family.
+Like many other dogs with a lifespan of up to 12 years, health risks are likely to occur.
+In time, they may develop cancers, hip dysplasia, arthritis, and hemophilia, to name a few.
+Health risks in animals and humans are inevitable, but educating yourself on the specifics of your dog’s breed will help you prepare and determine the perfect match for your family.

 Great Danes are known for their large and graceful appearance.
-They have proven to be very affectionate with their owners and young children even though their size may be intimidating at first!
+They have proven to be very affectionate with their owners and young children, even though their size may be intimidating at first!
 Great Danes can be as tall as 32 inches and weigh up to 175 pounds!
 Due to the nature of their size, it is important to know the appropriate amount of exercise needed to sustain their health.
 It is also important to consider the responsibility of owning a large dog with a life expectancy of up to 10 years.
-With time comes health issues that could include osteosarcoma, cardiomyopathy, and gastric torsion.
-The genetic make-up of a Great Dane can play a factor in determining which health risks they are more prone to developing but these gentle giants make the perfect addition to any family needing protection.
+With time comes health issues, including osteosarcoma, cardiomyopathy, and gastric torsion.
+The genetic make-up of a Great Dane can play a factor in determining which health risks they are more prone to developing, but these gentle giants make the perfect addition to any family needing protection.